jamiephan/HeroesOfTheStorm_TryMode2.0/docs/usage.md

 <a name="cmd-restartgame-description"></a>

 ### ✏ Description:
-Restart the map without needed to re-enter.
-This is extremely useful when you want to try the new modified XML files or galaxy scripts.
+Restart the map without needing to re-enter.
+This is extremely useful when testing modified XML files or Galaxy scripts.
- >Note: It will **NOT** reload or add mods from `Includes.xml` automatically.
-You will need to manually re-enter for mods to be added.
+>Note: It will **NOT** automatically reload or add mods from `Includes.xml`.
+You must manually re-enter the map for mods to be applied.

 <a name="cmd-restartgame-parameters"></a>